 This chart plots the time taken without caching vs the time taken with RubiX

 We saw improvements as big as 8x, with the more data being read in a query the higher the improvements.
-Some queries, as seen in the chart, only saw a slight improvement because they were not compute intensive.
-In such cases, cache is not of as much benefit.
+Some queries, as seen in the chart, only saw a slight improvement because they were not compute-intensive.
+In such cases, a cache is not of as much benefit.

 Warmup time w.r.t.
 File Caching

 To compare the warmup times, the maximum time taken out of 3 runs for each query was plotted, and as seen below, RubiX provided significant improvement in warmup times over the first-gen cache.
 The queries are run in the same order as mentioned in the chart below, and the first query in the first-gen cache faced the brunt of the warm-up phase while RubiX amortized the cost of warmup across queries and the impact of warmup was smaller as queries proceeded because each run which required some warm-up would utilize some of the cached data as well.